Fireproof (One Direction song): Critical reception

 "Fireproof" was met with mostly positive reviews from music critics.
 Joe Lynch of Billboard described the track as, "an easy-going pop song, eschewing the high-energy attack of 'Best Song Ever' or the Mumford-lite vibe of 'Story of My Life' in favor of a gentle (and extremely catchy) melody."
 Stitched Sound stated, "Side by side, 'Fireproof' has almost zero things in common with their very first single 'What Makes You Beautiful' [...] their voices and quality of writing are stronger than ever and it seems as though, One Direction's finally taking control of the music that release into the world."
 However, Alex Kritselis of Bustle gave a negative review of the song, calling the track, "boring, bland, and terrible."
 He felt that the song was a "Midnight Memories leftover," in which he added, "a song that nobody wanted or remembered."
 Fan reception of the song were positive, garnering 1.7 million tweets about the track, topping the Billboard Twitter Real-Time chart for eight hours.
+In 2025, it was listed as the 106th best song of the 21st century by Rolling Stone.

 Cover versions

-In April 2015, American singer-songwriter Mitski, released a cover of the track which premiered via Billboard.
+In April 2015, American singer-songwriter Mitski released a cover of the track through Billboard.
+It was later added to the 10th anniversary deluxe edition of her 2016 album Puberty 2.